-Researcher A: If I look at the progress that we had in the spring; we had such enthusiasm from the former superintendent... because his replacement basically just gave it to their research department and they have stonewalled it since...We know that the former superintendent said they would review ours... he will present it and he will garner support.
-And he thinks this is exactly what they need...it comes down to what is relevant to them.
-He saw how it fit within their model for coaching PD and that it was a perfect fit and basically said that he would help it get through...now it's his replacement's call and he doesn't know anything about this...That [ethics] application was delivered in August.
+Arlene: ...in the spring; we had such enthusiasm from the former superintendent....And it's just a shame that he retired... his replacement basically just gave it to their research department and they have stonewalled it since...I just think it's not high on their list... although they said mid October and they said that they review applications in order of when they are received.
+We know that the former superintendent said they would review ours... he will present it and he will garner support.
+And he thinks this is exactly what they need, again, it comes down to what is relevant to them.
+So he saw how it fit within their model for coaching PD...and basically said that he would help it get through...now it's his replacement's call and his call is that he doesn't know anything about this...That [ethics] application was delivered in August.
 It was supposed to be reviewed by the middle of October; we are now at the end of December.
-And we've been told it's going to be January before they look at it....
+And we've been told it's going to be January before they look at it...

-Researcher B: It shows the importance of relationships... key people.
-You can't just come from the outside and swoop into a school board... the former superintendent before he retired; he just saw the relevance.
-He saw that this was going to fill a niche and it was an answer to his problem and he thought it was a perfect fit and he was so keen.
+Tiffany: It shows the importance of relationships,...You can't just come from the outside and swoop into a school board...the former superintendent...he just saw the relevance...this was going to fill a niche and it was an answer to his problem and he thought it was a perfect fit and he was so keen